 This new 3,282 m2 state of the art building will provide teaching, research, laboratory and recreation facilities for students, faculty and the wider community, and is due to be completed by April, 2022.

-The Sports, Science & Health building is part of an overall strategic campus development plan for TU Dublin Tallaght, as there is also approval, as part of the recent Government PPP programme, to progress construction of an additional 5,200 m2 multi-disciplinary building on campus for teaching and research in hospitality, culinary arts, engineering and apprenticeship activities.
+The Sports, Science & Health building is part of an overall strategic campus development plan for our Tallaght campus, as there is also approval, as part of the recent Government PPP programme, to progress construction of an additional 5,200 m2 multi-disciplinary building on campus for teaching and research in hospitality, culinary arts, engineering and apprenticeship activities.